Death of Pyotr Ilyich Tchaikovsky

-The timeline between Tchaikovsky's drinking unboiled water and the emergence of symptoms was brought into question, as well as the composer's procurement of unboiled water, in a reputable restaurant (according to one account), in the midst of a cholera epidemic with strict health regulations in effect.
-While cholera actually attacked all levels of Russian society, it was considered a disease of the lower classes.
-The resulting stigma from such a demise for a personage as famous as Tchaikovsky was considerable, to the point where its possibility was inconceivable for many people.
+The timeline between when Tchaikovsky drank unboiled water, how he obtained this at a reputable restaurant during a cholera epidemic with strict health regulations, and the emergence of symptoms was brought into question.
+While cholera infected all levels of Russian society, it was considered a disease of the lower classes.
+The resulting stigma from such a manner of death for Tchaikovsky was considerable, to the point where its possibility was inconceivable for many people.
 The accuracy of the medical reports from the two physicians who had treated Tchaikovsky was questioned.
-The handling of Tchaikovsky's corpse was also scrutinised as it was reportedly not in accordance with official regulations for victims of cholera.
+The handling of Tchaikovsky's corpse was also scrutinized as it was reportedly not in accordance with official regulations for victims of cholera.
 This was remarked upon by, among others, Nikolai Rimsky-Korsakov in his autobiography, though some editions censored this section.

 Theories that Tchaikovsky's death was a suicide soon began to surface.
 Postulations ranged from reckless action on the composer's part to orders from Tsar Alexander III of Russia, with the reporters ranging from Tchaikovsky's family members to composer Alexander Glazunov.
 Since 1979, one variation of the theory has gained some ground—a sentence of suicide imposed in a "court of honor" by Tchaikovsky's fellow alumni of the Imperial School of Jurisprudence, as a censure of the composer's homosexuality.
-Nonetheless, the cause of Tchaikovsky's death remains highly contested, and it may never actually be solved.
+Nonetheless, the cause of Tchaikovsky's death remains highly contested, and the actual truth of it may never come to light.